saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

 You should use explicit type annotations when:

-1. Multiple valid types are possible, and you need to specify which one
+1. Multiple valid types are possible and you need to specify which one
 2. The type cannot be inferred from context
 3. You want to be explicit for clarity or documentation